 - The financial results have been included for all GB activities which require a generation licence. - ScottishPower Renewables holds an equity investment in an 80% subsidiary, Coldham Windfarm Limited.
 This Company generates electricity, however, it is exempt from holding a generation licence as it is classed as a 'Small Generator'.
 Therefore the financial results of this Company have been excluded from the CSS.
-ScottishPower's share of EBIT for this Company for 2021 is £2.3 million. - ScottishPower Renewables owns operational wind farms located in Northern Ireland and the Republic of Ireland.
+ScottishPower's share of EBIT for this Company for 2022 is £2.3 million. - ScottishPower Renewables owns operational wind farms located in Northern Ireland and the Republic of Ireland.
 However, the financial results of these wind farms have been excluded from the CSS because they do not constitute licensed activities within GB.
-The EBIT of these wind farms for 2021 is £6.2 million.
+The EBIT of these wind farms for 2022 is £14.8 million.

 - The financial results have been included for all GB activities which require a supply licence. - The domestic supply segments represent the revenues and associated costs in supplying gas and electricity to premises in GB which are supplied on a domestic tariff and whose meter is not registered as non-domestic in central industry systems.
-The non-domestic supply segments represent the revenue and associated costs in supplying gas and electricity to premises in GB which are not in the domestic supply segments. - The financial results relating to Smart Solutions and non-licensed metering activities, including smart meter asset provision, have been excluded from Aggregate Supply as this does not constitute a licensed activity.
+The non-domestic supply segments represent the revenue and associated costs in supplying gas and electricity to premises in GB which are not in the domestic supply segments. - Revenue from sales of electricity and gas for the Supply segment include revenues ultimately due from the government support schemes (Energy Price Guarantee and Energy Bill Relief Scheme).
+In 2022, these amount to: Domestic Electricity Supply £291.2 million and Domestic Gas Supply £222.4 million; Non-Domestic Electricity Supply £74.7 million and Non-Domestic Gas Supply £3.2 million.
+Revenue received in relation to the Energy Bill Support scheme was £498.5 million offset by an equal amount being the consideration paid to customers, resulting in a net nil impact on revenue. - The financial results relating to Smart Solutions and non-licensed metering activities, including smart meter asset provision, have been excluded from Aggregate Supply as this does not constitute a licensed activity.